|2009 Copa Libertadores|

 ST: Enrique Guaita (Italy)

-Guaita played for Estudiantes de la Plate before moving to AS Roma .
-He was the top-scorer of the League in 1934–35, with 28 goals.
+Enrique Guaita played for Estudiantes de la Plate, where he was part of the famous attack Los Profesores before moving to AS Roma .
+He was the top-scorer of the Italian league in 1934–35, with 28 goals.
 In 1936, he returned to Argentina to play for Racing Club because he feared that he would be drafted into the army.
 He was capped 4 times for Argentina.
 While in Italy, he was capped 10 times for Italy.
 He won the World Cup in 1934 with them, where he scored a goal in the semi-final.

 Ricardo Infante was the 2nd highest scoring player in the history of Estudiantes de La Plata and the 6th highest scoring player in the professional era of the Primera División Argentina.
 Against Rosario Central in 1948, he scored a goal using rabona from 31 meters out.
-In 1958, Infante was part of the Argentina squad that played in the 1958 World Cup.
+From 1947 to 1958, Infante played 5 times for Argentina.
+He was part of the Argentina squad that played in the 1958 World Cup.

 ST: Alberto Zozaya (Argentina)

 Alberto Zozaya was the first player to score a goal in the professional era of Argentine football, which began in 1931.
-He became an integral part of the Estudiantes team of the 1930s nicknamed "Los Profesores" (The Professors).
+He became an integral part of the Estudiantes team of the 1930s nicknamed "Los Profesores" (The Professors). he also played for Racing Club de Avellaneda and Bella Vista in Uruguay.
 In 1937, Zozaya played in the South American Championship 1937 helping Argentina to win the title scoring 5 goals

 ST: Manuel Ferreira (Argentina)